 FAQs – Product Verification

-Ongoing testing is required for all GMO risk ingredients (a list of risk ingredients can be found on p.
-32 of the Non-GMO Project Standard).
-Our program is a process-based verification designed to employ testing as a best practice at the most efficient point in the production chain.
+Testing finished product is not a reliably accurate measure of GMO presence.
+Therefore, the Non-GMO Project Standard requires testing of individual ingredients, not products.
+Ongoing testing is required for all major GMO risk ingredients (a list of risk ingredients can be found in Appendix B of the Non-GMO Project Standard).
+Our program is designed to employ testing as a best practice at the most efficient point in the production chain.
 Typically, this is where ingredients are least processed and consolidated in the largest amounts, for example, during initial processing.
 From there, traceability and segregation ensure that the tested ingredient maintains its purity.
-The Non-GMO Project Standard allows testing to occur at any one of a variety of places in the production chain, but testing of finished product (except as an occasional quality control measure) is not encouraged as it is not a reliably accurate measure of GMO presence.

-While the National Organic Program (NOP) identifies genetic modification as an excluded method, GMOs are not a prohibited substance.
-This means that although GMO seeds are not supposed to be planted, and GMO ingredients are not supposed to be used, no testing is required.
-These rules were established at a time when GMOs were in limited production, and accidental contamination was not a significant risk.
+While the National Organic Program (NOP) identifies genetic modification as an excluded method, GMOs are not listed as a prohibited substance.
+This means that although GMO seeds are not supposed to be planted and GMO ingredients are not supposed to be used, no testing is required to show whether any GMO cross-pollination or contamination has occurred.
+These rules were established at a time when GMOs were in limited production and neither cross-pollination nor contamination was a significant risk.
 Unfortunately, that is no longer the case.
-With the majority of key crops like soy and corn being planted with GM varieties in North America, contamination of seeds, ingredients, and products is a real risk, even for certified organic products.
+Genetically modified varieties now make up the majority of key commodity crops in North America such as corn, soy, and canola.
+As such, cross-pollination from GMO crops and GMO contamination of non-GMO seeds, ingredients, and products is a real risk, even for certified organic products.
 The good news is that the NOP has excellent guidelines for traceability and segregation, and the Non-GMO Project is designed to honor the work that certified organic companies are already doing, with the added measure of testing risk ingredients at critical control points.
-Many founding members of the Non-GMO Project are the leaders of organic companies.
-These pioneers understand that protecting the long-term integrity of organic products, starting at the seed level, requires that they be protected from GMO contamination, which can only be done with testing.

-My company already has a non-GMO program, so why participate in the Non-GMO Project?
+My company already has a non-GMO program, so why should we participate in the Non-GMO Project?